Feature-Based Software Design Pattern Detection: Introduction

 \section{Introduction}

-Design pattern detection is an active research field and in recent years gained enormous attention by software engineering professionals~\citep{Mayvan:2017}. \citep{kuchana:2004} defines design patterns as \textit{``recurring solutions to common problems in a given context and system of forces''}.
-Since their popularisation by the \textit{`Gang of Four'} (GoF)~\citep{Gamma:1995} in the 1990s, many identified design patterns have been widely adopted by software professionals to improve the quality of software design, architecture, and to facilitate code reuse and refactoring.
+Design pattern detection is an active research field and in recent years gained enormous attention by software engineering professionals~\citep{Mayvan:2017}. \citet{kuchana:2004} defines software design patterns as \textit{``recurring solutions to common problems in a given context and system of forces''}.
+Since their popularisation by the \textit{`Gang of Four'} (GoF)~\citep{Gamma:1995}, design patterns have been widely adopted by software professionals to improve the quality of software, and to facilitate code reuse and refactoring.
 Recognising that a particular software module implements a design pattern can greatly assist in program comprehension, and consequently improve software maintenance~\citep{Prechelt:2002}.
-While design patterns can be easily detected by looking at the source code, the complexity of software projects and the differences in coding styles of software developers makes it hard to find the exact locations in code where the patterns have been implemented.
+Due to the increasing complexity of software projects and the differences in coding styles of software developers, detecting where in code the patterns have been implemented is not easy.